Offscreen: Uses

 In the horror genre, placing action offstage or offscreen often serves to heighten the dramatic force of a scene.
 The Grand Guignol theatre in Paris made much use of this technique; in 1901's Au tėlėphone, the violence is presented at the remove of a telephone connection.
 In 1931's Dracula, director Tod Browning uses offscreen action to avoid showing scenes of murder, and obscures the action of Dracula rising from his grave.
 While this served to meet Motion Picture Production Code standards, which dictated that "brutal killings are not to be shown in detail", Browning's offscreen action also maintains the macabre mood of the film.
 The choice of what the audience is shown in place of the elided action can also contribute to the sense of horror through its symbolic value.
 In Dr. Jekyll and Mr. Hyde (1931), during the murder of Ivy Pierson, director Rouben Mamoulian focuses his camera on a statuette of Psyche Revived by Cupid's Kiss, which acts as an ironic commentary on the action.

 Offscreen action is often used in sex scenes, with the camera panning from the beginnings of a romantic encounter to a symbolic replacement object, such as a roaring fireplace, a lit candle at first tall and then shorter to show the passage of time, or (in parody) a train entering a tunnel.

+The off-screen can be employed in political cinema to suggest what is suppressed by authorities.
+Jafar Panahi exemplifies this use artistically by incorporating the concepts of andaruni (the inner domain) and biruni (the outer domain) from Iranian culture.
+In his 2006 film Offside, he critiques traditional norms upheld by the Islamic Republic of Iran, notably by empowering women and challenging established gender roles.